MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-file-copy-v5.md

 **`BlobPrefix`** - **Blob Prefix**<br>
 `string`.
 Optional.
 Use when `Destination = AzureBlob`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify a prefix that can determine the destination virtual direcotry withing the Azure Blob container.
+Specify a prefix for the destination virtual directory within the Azure Blob container.
 This applies when the `SourcePath` contains a wildcard that may match multiple items.

 Example: You can append a build number to prefix the files from all blobs with the same build number.